openresty/lua-nginx-module/README.markdown

 This method requires the PCRE library enabled in Nginx.  ([Known Issue With Special PCRE Sequences](http://wiki.nginx.org/HttpLuaModule#Special_PCRE_Sequences)).

+To confirm that PCRE JIT is indeed enabled, it's required to enable the debugging logs in your Nginx build (by passing the `--with-debug` option to your Nginx or ngx_openresty's `./configure` script) and enable the "debug" error log level in your `error_log` directive, and then you can see the following message if PCRE JIT actually works:

+    pcre JIT compiling result: 1

 This feature was introduced in the `v0.2.1rc11` release.

 ngx.re.gmatch